 If the condition persists, ask your doctor about the possibility of microdermabrasion, light therapy, or laser treatment, all of which have been known to ease the appearance of keratosis pilaris.

-Remember to always consult your doctor, and have patience — this is a harmless condition that you don’t need to worry too much about, and clearing the condition can take time, and may involve multiple treatment approaches.
+Remember to always consult your doctor, and have patience — we know KP is frustrating, but it’s important to remember that it’s a harmless condition that you don’t need to worry too much about.
+And luckily, there are lots of effective exfoliants out there to help you scrub away your KP!